bsmg/beat-saber-community-wiki/modding/example-mod.md

 ## Source Code
 **If you find yourself stuck with an error in your code, and you want to compare with the project we've created, we've published the source code on GitHub: https://github.com/Caeden117/MissedCounter**
 # Extras
+> I am currently working on moving these Extras to their own seperate page in hopes of expanding details and going more in depth into how to integrate these into your plugins.
+Hang on tight!
+{.is-warning}

 Here is some extra content and information that will help you on your way of creating a plugin.
 Inspecting the game's uncompiled code, create and read settings, and access private variables are all things Beat Saber plugins do, so why leave you off with *just* the basics?